-Chris admits he initially entered the industry to feed his ego, but now hopes to use his voice to help others with messages that promote racial justice, mental health and other worthy causes.
+Chris hopes to use his voice to help others with messages that promote history, racial justice, and mental health.
 Chris was raised in Madison, IN, but grew up in Louisville, KY.
-He worked in public television and with RACSO Motion Pictures early in his career—while also teaching himself the finer points of production and direction.
-In 2009, his fan-film Quantum Leap: A Leap to Di For premiered in Hollywood.
-In 2010, Allen’s A Time for the Heart was showcased at the San Diego Comic Con’s film festival.
-His Star Trek vs. Batman is still a much beloved fan favorite, even personally received and viewed by Chris’s hero Leonard Nimoy.
+He worked in public television and also taught himself the finer points of production and direction.

 Chris cites his father Bruce Allen’s passing and meeting John Lewis as two of his life’s most defining moments.
 Losing his dear father in 2008 caused him to question everything he had been taught.
 And less than six months later, Chris would become a first-time dad to his beloved son, Samuel.
 Now, even after more than decade, there are days Chris can still feel his dad’s hand on his shoulder.